mikibakaiki/processing-payment-challenge/README.md

 If you have the [Queue running](#running-the-queue), don't forget to terminate it using `Ctrl + C`.

-To shutdown, simply run the command:
+To shut down, simply run the command:

 ```console
 sail stop